St Bees: St Bees Man

 In 1981 an archaeological excavation at the priory revealed a vault with a lead coffin containing an astonishingly well preserved body – now known as the St Bees Man.
 He has been identified as Anthony de Lucy, a knight, who died in 1368 in the Teutonic Crusades in Lithuania.
 Although the body was over six hundred years old, his nails, skin and stomach contents were found to be in near-perfect condition.
 After his death the vault was enlarged to take the body of his sister, Maud de Lucy, who died in 1398.
 Effigies of Maud and Anthony can be seen in an extensive history display which includes the shroud in which he was wrapped.

 Governance

-St Bees is within the Copeland UK Parliamentary constituency.
-Trudy Harrison is the Member of parliament.
+St Bees is within the Whitehaven and Workington UK parliamentary constituency.

-Before Brexit, it was in the North West England European Parliamentary Constituency.

 Transport links

 The village is served by St Bees railway station on the Cumbrian Coast Line, with trains from Barrow-in-Furness, Lancaster, Preston and Carlisle.
 As from May 20, 2018, there are 30 stopping passenger trains Monday to Saturday, and 16 trains a day on Sundays.

 The village is on the B5345 from Whitehaven to Iron Bridge junction near Beckermet.